Developing consensus to enhance perinatal mental health through a model of integrated care: Delphi study

 The politics of knowledge: Implications for understanding and addressing mental health and illness

-While knowledge represents a valuable commodity, not all forms of knowledge are afforded equal status.
 The politics of knowledge, which entails the privileging of particular ways of knowing through linkages between the producers of knowledge and other bearers of authority or influence, represents a powerful force driving knowledge development.
+The aim of this study is to spark critical reflection and dialogue surrounding the ways in which the politics of knowledge have constrained progress in addressing mental health and illness, one of today's leading public health issues.

 Understanding the mental health and recovery needs of Canadian youth with mental health disorders: A Strategy for Patient-Oriented Research (SPOR) collaboration